Frank and Dorothy Ward House: Description

-On the interior, the floor plan contains a central living and dining room area from which two perpendicular wings extend.
-One wing contains a continuous side hallway, off which are located three bedrooms, two bathrooms and an office.
-The other wing contains the kitchen and garage.
-The kitchen also contains a stairwell to the basement.
-The basement contains multiple rooms, including an elaborate fallout shelter, separate from the foundations of the house.
+On the interior, the floor plan contained a central living and dining room area from which two perpendicular wings extended.
+One wing contained a continuous side hallway, off which were located three bedrooms, two bathrooms and an office.
+The other wing contained the kitchen and garage.
+The kitchen also contained a stairwell to the basement.
+The basement contained multiple rooms, including an elaborate fallout shelter, separate from the foundations of the house.